- Liberty Living

 Situated on Miller Street, right in the heart of the city centre, the residence is within easy reach of all local amenities and transport.
 Liberty House's closeness to the town centre allows you to get right into the action, and you’ll never be stuck for things to do or people to do them with.

 If working and playing hard leaves you no time to worry about the finer details, don’t worry.
 We have on-site teams to look out for you 24/7 and your bills are inclusive in your rent, too, so there’s no time wasted in stressing out.

 As a student, it’s important to refuel.
 Glasgow is the perfect place to eat as a student because there’s simply so much choice.
-In the city centre, you’ll find your usual chains like Nando’s and Pizza Express, but there’s even a TGI Friday’s, which is especially popular on weekends, and a Five Guys’ Burgers and Fries, which has been the latest craze throughout the UK.
+In the city centre, you’ll find your usual chains as well as independent offerings and even American imports.

 Whether you want art, theatre, music or something else, Glasgow has you culturally covered!
 Home of the Scottish Opera, the Scottish Ballet and the Royal Scottish National Orchestra, there’s loads to do to try something new, or even to impress your parents when they visit.

 Glasgow has some incredible architecture, and it’s something the city is famed for, as is Charles Rennie Mackintosh – the revered artist.
 There are also loads of theatres and visual arts venues as well as over 30 different museums and galleries dotted across the city, so you should never get stuck for things to do!